panzerdp/dmitripavlutin.com/content/posts/072-console-log/index.md

 ## 1. Naming logged variables

-When you'd like to log many variables in different places of the application, you may find difficult to understand to what log corresponds a specific variable.
+When you'd like to log many variables in different places of the application, you may find difficult to understand to what log corresponds to a specific variable.

 Let's log some variables: